IntersectMBO/osc-documentation/open-source-committee/VOTING.md

     - Some proposed methods for filling vacant seats are as follows and *should* be considered by the committee prior to appointment of new members:
         - Runner(s) up from previous election cycles
-        - A (brief) self-nomination period for interested members of the community
+        - A self-nomination period for interested members of the community
         - Nomination/referral from sitting, duly elected committee members
         - Appointment by the acting Chair

-> More points of order will likely need to be added here based upon feedback
-> from the OSC community.

 ## Rationale: